Islamic History - From 7TH To 19TH Century

 Battles against Jews

-After 'Battle of Badr’, Jewish tribe of Banu Qaynuqa became very angry at the defeat of Quraysh.
-They showed their enmity against Muslims at many occasions.
+After 'The Battle of Badr’, the Jewish tribe of Banu Qaynuqa became very angry at the defeat of Quraysh.
+They showed their enmity against Muslims on many occasions.
 In Shawaal 2 AH (624 AD), they were expelled from Medina due to their immoral behavior against a Muslim woman and other reasons.

-After ‘Battle of Uhud’, Muslims expelled the Jewish tribe of Banu Nudir from Medina in 4 AH (625 AD) due to their conspiracy with the Quraysh.
-Later, they were completely defeated during Battle of Khayber in 629 AD.
+After ‘The Battle of Uhud’, Muslims expelled the Jewish tribe of Banu Nudir from Medina in 4 AH (625 AD) due to their conspiracy with the Quraysh.
+Later, they were completely defeated during the Battle of Khayber in 629 AD.

-During the ‘Battle of Trench’, the Jewish tribe of Banu Qurayza assisted attackers, which was a violation of Charter of Medina.
-Therefore, after their surrender following an invasion from Muslims, all of the men were killed and women and children taken prisoners.
-The decision was taken according to the teachings of ‘Torah’.
+During the ‘Battle of Trench’, the Jewish tribe of Banu Qurayza assisted attackers, which was a violation of the Charter of Medina.
+Therefore, after their surrender following an invasion from Muslims, all of the men were killed and women and children were taken prisoners.
+The decision was taken according to the teachings of the ‘Torah’.

 Conquest of Makkah